aleksandr-vin/aleksandr-vin.github.io/_drafts/2023-12-29-safari-web-extension-and-auth0-login.md

 ### 4. Login on your site and then window.open options page + `#access-token=xyz`

 That should not expose the secret on the internet as browser should open extension options page netively.
-But Chrome blocks the page chrome-extension://djjiokkmnhkmccblpacjpegaaiebcmhm/options.html when you try to open it from the site.
+But Chrome blocks the page chrome-extension://djjiokkmnhkmccblpacjpegaaiebcmhm/options.html when you try to open it from the site, unless you specify the page in `"web_accessible_resources"`!

 ### 5. Login on your site, hide a div tag with secret on the page and find it with content script